RayaanQ/JurisTrack/README.md

 # JurisTrack – Geo-Regulation Compliance Radar

 An intelligent system that analyzes social platform features for geo-specific regulatory compliance. **JurisTrack** automatically detects compliance risks, resolves platform-specific jargon, and provides audit-ready reports via a real-time dashboard.
+We are solving the problem by boosting the precision of the LLM.

 ---